shihepan/shihepan.github.io/_pages/course.md

 ---
 {% include base_path %}

 I enjoy taking courses in different fields and discovering connections between them.
-My favoriate undergraduate course was Quantum Mechanics, and the concept of quantum entanglement was particularly fascinating.
-My favoriate graduate courses were Deep Learning and Biophotonics, and I am particularly interested in their intersections.
+My favoriate undergraduate course was **Quantum Mechanics**, and the concept of quantum entanglement was particularly fascinating.
+My favoriate graduate courses were **Deep Learning** and **Biophotonics**, and I am particularly interested in their intersections.

-Undergraduate Core Courses:
+**Undergraduate Core Courses**:

 | Physics                                 | Materials Science                                        | Computer Science & Data Science |
 | --------------------------------------- | -----------------                                        | ------------------------------- |